aravindhk/QESummerSchool/Day-5/exercise-3/C70/README.md

 ii. reduce the number of MPI processes and increase the number of OpenMP threads.
 Is the time to solution reduced?

-You should eventually be able to run the simulation in **about 6 min**.
+If you perform 10 scf steps, you should eventually be able to run the simulation in **about 6 min**.